severo/some_docs_on_georchestra/test_geonetwork_module.md

 Then save, and start the extension.

-Finally test the console entering http://localhost:8080/geonetwork/.
+Finally test the GeoNetwork entering http://localhost:8080/geonetwork/.

-Note: this way does not allow to see the header or the analytics data from the console module.
+Note: this way does not allow to see the header or the analytics data from the GeoNetwork module.

 ### Way 2 - go through the security-proxy

-The second way, that integrates better the console module inside the geOrchestra dockerized modules, implies going through the security proxy.
+The second way, that integrates better the GeoNetwork module inside the geOrchestra dockerized modules, implies going through the security proxy.
 To do so, first we need to find how to access the host network from the docker network.
 To do so, enter a docker machine via ssh:

 ```bash
 $ ssh -p 2222 geoserver@localhost